 We performed a comparison between Amazon Redshift and Vertica based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Changing from local servers to the cloud is very easy.
-It's so nice not to have to worry about physical servers."
+Find out in this report how the two Cloud Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I found the Amazon Redshift computing services easy.
+I found the computing instances the most incredible in the solution."

 "Speed and resiliency are probably the best parts of this product."